 Proceed to the hotel’s new deluxe guest rooms where the redesign offers a modern approach to luxury with a very personalized relax, work and sleep experience.
 In the room, new wainscoting is classic, yet modernized by the wall treatment above it, and fabrics are custom made in hues of blue, grey and mustard.
 New lighting, carpeting (made with 13% recycled materials), artwork by local artist Jon Amburg and furnishings that encourage guests to relax or work as they do at home feature prominently in the room.
 “Now our guests can decide where and how they want to experience the room,” says Barbara Lootz, the hotel’s Director of Sales & Marketing.
 “They can work from a sleek new desk, or from a settee that has a perfectly designed table next to it for a laptop or in-room dinner.”
 Redefining the way guests stay connected in-room was of utmost importance says Lootz.
 “That’s why we added multiple outlets and USB ports along with an enhanced entertainment package that offers Netflix, Hulu Plus and Pandora on large screen Smart TVs.”

 Rockwell Group, which also designed the hotel’s Presidential and Luxury Parkview suites as part of an earlier design project, turned a playful new lens on the past for the redesign of the hotel’s Executive Suites.
-Taking inspiration from Edgar Allen Poe and Ralph Waldo Emerson—design references are subtle, unexpected twists on their visionary spirits in these spacious suites that offer a living area separated by French doors leading to a master bedroom with a sumptuous king bed.
+Taking inspiration from Edgar Allan Poe and Ralph Waldo Emerson—design references are subtle, unexpected twists on their visionary spirits in these spacious suites that offer a living area separated by French doors leading to a master bedroom with a sumptuous king bed.

-A custom wallcovering depicting Edgar Allen Poe’s “The Raven” was designed by Rockwell Group with Brooklyn artist Jill Malek.
+A custom wallcovering depicting Edgar Allan Poe’s “The Raven” was designed by Rockwell Group with Brooklyn artist Jill Malek.
 This unique wallcovering provides a striking backdrop to the living room’s bar area.
 California-based textile designer Aviva Stanoff created nature-inspired, hand-embossed throw pillows for the living room sectional.
 An authentic reproduction of a 17th century Windsor chair, inspired by a chair at the Adams National Historic Park in Quincy, MA, sits under photos of the iconic Boston Public Library.
 And through French doors, the large bedroom offers a new custom upholstered headboard, sumptuous sky-blue carpeting and contemporary globe lighting.